B2B Research Essentials to Grow a Supply Chain Business

 Utilizing an online panel provider will increase your success in reaching the right business audiences using an online research methodology; however, choosing the right panel provider is critical.
 A reputable panel provider will be able to answer your specific project-related questions and also be able to talk about how their panels are recruited and managed.

-A reputable market research company will offer their response to ESOMAR 28, the research industry’s most thorough questions about their panel operations and practices.
-When you’re screening B2B panel providers, you’ll want to make sure they have a few key processes in place to help ensure that you’re getting the online panel quality you’re paying for.
+A reputable market research company will offer its response to ESOMAR 28, the research industry’s most thorough questions about their panel operations and practices.
+When screening B2B panel providers, you’ll want to ensure they have a few key processes in place to help ensure you get the online panel quality you’re paying for.

 Here are some tips for you as you begin your B2B panel selection:

 Specialization in B2B: Some panel providers focus on business-to-consumer panels, which are very different than B2B panels.
-Make sure you select one that has the expertise and proven experience with the B2B marketplace.
-Compared to consumer markets, B2B markets can be much more complex to target, and the need for on-boarding participants is much more intensive.
+Make sure you select one that has expertise and proven experience in the B2B marketplace.
+Compared to consumer markets, B2B markets can be much more complex to target, and the need for onboarding participants is much more intensive.

 Categories of B2B markets are different than B2C markets and tend to be: